Aliʻi nui of Maui: Hāna

 During the early years of the Kingdom of Maui the island was divided in half.
-The much larger western side was under the rule of the descendants of Paumakua, and East Maui, comprising the districts of Koolau, Hāna, Kipahulu, and Kaupo, was at times under independent rulers.
+The much larger western side was under the rule of the descendants of Paumakua, and East Maui, comprising the districts of Koʻolau, Hāna, Kīpahulu, and Kaupo, was at times under independent rulers.
 The monarchs of Hāna, like those of the other Hawaiian chiefdom, probably claimed descent from Wakea and Pāpa.
 These monarchs were in some sense district chiefs and vassals of the Western rulers of Maui.
-From Eleio to Hoolae the king of Hāna remained mostly free from West Maui under Kakaalaneo to Kawaokaohele.
-The sixth Alii Nui of Hāna, Hoolae, became a subject of Piʻilani and even allowed his daughter to marry him.
-The Kings of Hāna's allegiance to the West Maui Mōī were always precarious, even in later times after Piilani's conquest.
-The main strategic advantage of the Kings of Hāna was their command of the fortress of Kauwiki, considered impregnable.
+From Eleio to Hoolae the aliʻi of Hāna remained mostly free from West Maui under Kakaalaneo to Kawaokaohele.
+The sixth Aliʻi Nui of Hāna, Hoolae, became a subject of Piʻilani and even allowed his daughter to marry Piʻilani's son Kiha-a-Piʻilani.
+The aliʻi of Hāna's allegiance to the West Maui Mōʻī were always precarious, even in later times after Piʻilani's conquest.
+The main strategic advantage of the aliʻi of Hāna was their command of the fortress of Kauwiki, considered impregnable.